ziotom78/qutedb/README.md

 ## Authentication

 The code uses the "scrypt" encryption algorithm to hash users' passwords.
 See the article [Do not use sha256crypt/sha512crypt](https://pthree.org/2018/05/23/do-not-use-sha256crypt-sha512crypt-theyre-dangerous/) for the reasons behind this choice.

+The first time the program is started, it will create a new superuser with name =admin@localhost= and password =changeme=.
+Please **change the password immediately**!

 ## License